Ibrahim778/8BitVita/README.md

 # 8BitVita

-Basically just X1Vita but with 8bitpro 2 vid and pid and mappings.
+Basically just X1Vita but with 8bitdo pro 2 vid, pid, and mappings.

 See X1Vita repo for instructions: https://github.com/Ibrahim778/X1Vita